 Generally, ADD and ADHD are diagnosed by a therapist or other professional in either the psychology or medical field.
 The person may receive a diagnosis through observation, or they may be asked to fill out a questionnaire.

 Sometimes, close friends and family will also be asked to fill out a questionnaire.
-The questionnaires could include questions about the patient’s symptoms/behaviors, when the symptoms started, where they occur, how they affect the patient’s life, how they were as a child, what the family history was, and about any impulsive behaviours.
+The questionnaires could include questions about the patient’s symptoms/behaviours, when the symptoms started, where they occur, how they affect the patient’s life, how they were as a child, what the family history was, and about any impulsive behaviours.

 Sometimes the patient will be diagnosed by questionnaire or observation alone, but other times the doctor may request a combination of both.
-If the patient’s behavior or answers line up with enough of the diagnostic criteria, they will be diagnosed.
+If the patient’s behaviour or answers line up with enough of the diagnostic criteria, they will be diagnosed.

 Treatment for ADD and ADHD

 - CBT: CBT stands for cognitive behavioural therapy and is a type of talk therapy that focuses on changing thought patterns and behaviours with small goals.
 It can be done in inpatient or outpatient therapy and individually or with a group